coral-streaming/coral/docs/Actors-KafkaConsumerActor.md

 The `KafkaConsumerActor` does not collect state from other actors.

 ## Timer
-The `KafkaConsumerActor` has no timer.
+The `KafkaConsumerActor` does not provide timer actions.